 NOTE 1—In the presence of additional regulatory restrictions, the device has to meet both the regulatory requirements and the mask defined in this subclause, i.e., its emissions can be no higher at any frequency offset than the minimum of the values specified in the regulatory and default masks.

-NOTE 2—The transmit spectral mask figures in this subclause are not drawn to scale.
+NOTE 2—The transmit spectral mask figures in this subclause are not drawn to scale.NOTE 3- For rules regarding TX center frequency leakage levels by VHT STAs, see section 22.3.18.5.2 (Transmit center frequency leakage).

 For the 2.4 GHz band, when transmitting in a 20 MHz channel, the transmitted spectrum shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –45 dBr and –53 dBm/MHz at 30 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 19-17 (Transmit spectral mask for 20 MHz transmission in the 2.4 GHz band).
 The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

 19.3.20.7.2 Transmit center frequency leakage

+For VHT STAs, the requirements on transmitter center frequency leakage are defined in 22.3.18.5.2 (Transmit center frequency leakage); otherwise the requirements are defined in the remainder of this subclause.

 The transmitter center frequency leakage shall follow 17.3.9.7.2 (Transmitter center frequency leakage) for all transmissions in a 20 MHz channel width.
 For transmissions in a 40 MHz channel width, the center frequency leakage shall not exceed –20 dB relative to overall transmitted power, or, equivalently, 0 dB relative to the average energy of the rest of the subcarriers.
 For upper or lower 20 MHz transmissions in a 40 MHz channel, the center frequency leakage (center of a 40 MHz channel) shall not exceed –17 dB relative to overall transmitted power, or, equivalently, 0 dB relative to the average energy of the rest of the subcarriers.
 The transmit center frequency leakage is specified per antenna.

 22.2.1 Introduction

-The PHY interfaces to the MAC through the TXVECTOR, RXVECTOR, and PHYCONFIG_VECTOR.
+The PHY interfaces to the MAC through an extension of the generic PHY service interface defined in 7.3.4 (Basic service and options).
+The interface includes the TXVECTOR, RXVECTOR, and PHYCONFIG_VECTOR parameter lists.
 The TXVECTOR supplies the PHY with per-packet transmit parameters.
 Using the RXVECTOR, the PHY informs the MAC of the received packet parameters.
 Using the PHYCONFIG_VECTOR, the MAC configures the PHY for operation, independent of frame transmission or reception.

-This interface is an extension of the generic PHY service interface defined in 12.3.4 (Basic service and options).

-22.2.4 Support for NON_HT formats
+22.2.4 Support for NON_HT and HT formats

+22.2.4.1 General

+A VHT STA logically contains Clause 17, 19 and 22 PHYs.
+The MAC interfaces to the PHYs via the Clause 22 PHY service interface, which in turn interacts with the Clause 17 and 19 PHY service interfaces as shown in Figure 22-XXNEW.

+Figure 22-XXNEW: Interaction of Clause 22 primitives with Clause 17 and 19 primitives.

+22.2.4.2 Support for NON_HT format when NON_HT_MODULATION is OFDM